LogtalkDotOrg/logtalk3/scripts/docker/NOTES.md

 ________________________________________________________________________

-This directory contains files and resources needed to run Logtalk in a Docker container.
-It also contains the Readme files displayed in Dockerhub.
+This directory contains files and resources required to run Logtalk in a Docker container.
+It also contains the read-me files that are displayed at Docker Hub.
+The files are organized in directories per supported backend Prolog compiler.
+Note that we are currently limited to Prolog systems with available Docker containers.
+Each one of these directories includes the following files:

 - `Dockerfile`
-        the docker file configuring Logtalk with a specific Prolog engine.
+	the docker file configuring Logtalk with a specific Prolog engine

-- `Readme.md`
+- `README.md`
-        The README.md files located in the same directory than dockerfiles will be automatically used as the project description when creating an automated build in Dockerhub.
+	the `README.md` file automatically used as the project description when creating an automated build at Docker Hub